 Click Here for tab for Landslide by Fleetwood Mac

 Few bands have gone through quite the number of lineup changes and inner turbulence that Fleetwood Mac has.
-Nevertheless, they are still one of the best selling bands of all time with over 120 million albums sold.
-Of their 17 full-length studio albums, their single ‘Landslide’ was one of the most popular.
+Nevertheless, they are still one of the best-selling bands of all time, with over 120 million albums sold.
+In all of their 17 full-length studio albums, Landslide was one of the most popular singles.

-It’s a great song for both the intermediate finger-picker and the beginner (although you may want to take the tempo down a little bit while you are learning).
-The chord progression is quite simple.
-However, it involves some string skipping and requires you to pick each note clearly and accurately to sound its best.
+It’s a great song for both the intermediate fingerpicker and the beginner (although you may want to take the tempo down a bit while you’re learning).
+The chord progression is quite simple, however, it involves some string skipping and requires you to pick each note clearly and accurately to sound its best.

 Click Here for tab for Wonderful Tonight by Eric Clapton

-Click Here for tab for Blind Guardian – The Bard’s Song
+Click Here for tab for The Bard’s Song by Blind Guardian

-The classic power metal titans.
-With epic, soaring choruses and double kick drum pedals, and even some solo folk acoustic guitar.
-Blind Guardian can do it all.
-One of their most popular songs, and certainly one that always goes over well live where the entire crowd will chant the lyrics back to the band is The Bards Song.
+Classic power-metal titans featuring epic, soaring choruses, double-kick drum pedals, and even solo folk acoustic guitar, Blind Guardian can do it all.
+One of their most popular songs, and certainly one that’s always a hit live where the entire crowd will chant the lyrics back to the band is The Bard’s Song.

 At first glance, this might appear technical, but do not fear!
-Speed is the only challenging thing about this as the rhythm and picking is very consistent and with a little practice will just roll out of your hands without any thought.
+Speed is the only challenging thing, as the rhythm and picking are very consistent.
+With a little practice, it will roll out of your hands without any thought.
 It also doubles up as a great workout for your index, middle, and ring fingers as they will be carrying the brunt of the picking work.